chrishoina/oci-arch-ords-ha/notes.md

 #### 4.3.1 Setting up a passwords.txt file

 As the `oracle` user you'll want to create a text file that stores your usernames' passwords.
-Then during the actual install, you can "rdirect STDIN to a file that contains the password" [^431] for each of the following users:
+Then during the actual install, you can "rdirect STDIN to a file that contains the passwords [^431] for each of the following users:

 - `admin-user` *aka* the `ADMIN` user
 - `db-user` *aka* the `ORDS_PUBLIC_USER`